The Case For and Against Cycling Helmet Cameras

 While special cycle lanes and routes have been introduced in major cities, there is a way to go to improve cycling infrastructure in the UK.
 It is important that both drivers and cyclists are considerate of other road users.
 Helmet cameras may help to improve awareness in and, in turn, reduce the number of cycling accidents.

-If you’ve been unlucky enough to have a cycling accident, the personal injury lawyers at Jefferies can help.
-Whether or not you have captured footage of the incident on your helmet camera, if the accident wasn’t your fault, you could be entitled to claim compensation.
+If you’ve been unlucky enough to have a cycling accident, the bicycle accident solicitors at Jefferies can help.
+Whether or not you have captured footage of the incident on your helmet camera, if the accident wasn’t your fault, you could be entitled to claim injury compensation.
 Contact us today for a confidential discussion about your cycling accident.
 Call 0800 342 3206 or get in touch online.

 Published on 14th September 2016.